YUGESHKARAN/Tech-Community-App/CONTRIBUTING.md

    ```
 4. **Create a Pull Request:** Go to the original repository and create a pull request.

-## Testing
-- Ensure your changes do not break existing functionality by running the test suite.
-- Add tests for any new features or bug fixes you implement.

 ## Issue Reporting
 If you find a bug or have suggestions for improvement, please open an issue in the repository with the following information:
-- Description of the bug or suggestion
+- Description of the bug or suggestion with targetted labels.
-- Steps to reproduce (if applicable)

-## Community Guidelines
-- Be respectful and inclusive.
-- Provide constructive feedback.
-- Be open to differing opinions and approaches.

-## Project Structure
-- **src/**: Contains all source code for the application.
-- **tests/**: Contains all test files.
-- **docs/**: Contains documentation.

 Thank you for considering contributing to the Tech Community App!
 We look forward to your contributions!